Woman shaping meatballs in a bright kitchen while preparing food by hand

 Work, like food, is not meant to live its whole life in the pot.

-If this resonates, it is probably because you have seen this pattern in your marketing too.
+If this resonates, it is probably because you have seen this loop in your marketing too.
 The page that kept getting refined but never launched.
-The message that went through six rounds of feedback and came out blander than it started.
+The message that came out blander than it started.

 Most of the time the problem is not the detail.
-It is the lack of clarity underneath it — about what the work is actually for, who it is for, and what needs attention first.
+It is the lack of clarity underneath it.

-That is exactly what the Marketing Plate helps with.
-A short diagnostic — about five minutes — that gives you a first clear look at where the imbalance in your marketing actually is.
-Not a checklist.
-Not more noise.
-Just a clearer place to start.
+That is exactly what the Marketing Plate helps with — a five-minute diagnostic to see where the imbalance in your marketing actually is.

 Or if you would rather talk it through directly: Work with me →